reviczky/northumbria/modules/security/report.md

 \blank[line]

-The following etchical issues needs to be addressed in this project: \par
+The following ethical issues needs to be addressed in this project: \par

 * Only data relevant to the business should be captured to prevent violation of privacy or tracking customers (Spy Trash Can \footnote{\goto{https://www.rt.com/news/trash-bin-surveillance-wifi-402/}[url(https://www.rt.com/news/trash-bin-surveillance-wifi-402/)]})
 * Business Intelligence on customer data will make up characteristics of the customers and has to be safeguarded
 * Tax avoidance and any legal games on expenses or any other payments will result in reputational damage (Tax Shaming \footnote{\goto{http://www.bbc.co.uk/news/magazine-20560359}[url(http://www.bbc.co.uk/news/magazine-20560359)]})
 * Protecting customer databases is important as any leakage will breach the trust of the customers (TalkTalk Breach \footnote{\goto{http://www.theguardian.com/business/2015/nov/06/nearly-157000-had-data-breached-in-talktalk-cyber-attack}[url(http://www.theguardian.com/business/2015/nov/06/nearly-157000-had-data-breached-in-talktalk-cyber-attack)]})
-* No discrimination should result on analising PII (Name Discrimination \footnote{\goto{http://money.cnn.com/2015/12/11/technology/airbnb-bias-harvard/}[url(http://money.cnn.com/2015/12/11/technology/airbnb-bias-harvard/)]})
+* No discrimination should result on analysing PII (Name Discrimination \footnote{\goto{http://money.cnn.com/2015/12/11/technology/airbnb-bias-harvard/}[url(http://money.cnn.com/2015/12/11/technology/airbnb-bias-harvard/)]})
 * Ethically acceptable behaviour is described in the security patterns \cite[schumacher2013security]

 The design has to consider physical locations of the data, encrypting sensitive customer or payment data both in-transit and at-rest. \par